optakt/optakt.github.io/content/knowledge/cadence.md

 ### Account Storage

 Each account has storage, and this is where resources and structs can be persisted.
-Authorized accounts have full access to the accounts storage.
+Authorized accounts have full access to the account storage.

 Objects in storage are stored under paths.
 Each storage path location corresponds to a single register.